THE SLAPDASH ADVENTURER

 I’VE BEEN LUCKY…

 …enough to travel to some of the most far-flung regions of our globe.
-Topping my list of favourites have been Tristan da Cunha (the most remote inhabited island on Earth), Antarctica, Patagonia, Iceland and the Mount Everest region of Nepal.
+Topping my list of favourites have been Tristan da Cunha, Antarctica, Patagonia, Iceland and the Mount Everest region of Nepal.

 I’m not interested in hot destinations as a rule; my idea of torture is to go on a sunshine break and lay by a pool.
 My heart truly lies in cold, remote, mountainous areas and I’m most at home when I can see my own breath but can’t see any other people.
 Exactly the opposite of what my husband enjoys.
 Which makes planning holidays a little difficult.

-My wildest travel dreams are to visit the isolated island of South Georgia in the South Atlantic and to ski the last degree to the South Pole.
+My wildest dream is to ski the last degree to the South Pole.
 I’d also love to get on a cargo ship and visit as many islands as possible in the Pacific Ocean.
-I’m not sure my bank balance will ever allow for such costly indulgences though, so in the meantime I’m planning a 1000-mile solo expedition (on a serious budget!) to walk round my favourite country, Iceland.
+And visit the isolated island of South Georgia in the South Atlantic Ocean.
+I’m not sure my bank balance will ever allow for such costly indulgences so in the meantime I’m planning a 1000-mile solo expedition (on a serious budget) to walk round my favourite country, Iceland.
 And when that’s done I’m planning to walk round my other favourite country, Scotland.
 We’ll see how it goes.